mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 it".

-Specifically for code that is committed into a serious project repo, all design decisions and concepts and code structures are written in the style and care as if I had written it by hand, anyone who reviews any line of code I commit can trust on my name and reputation that it was written with as much thought and concern as any other line.
+Specifically for code that is committed into a serious project repo, all design decisions and concepts and code structures are committed in the style and care as if I had written it by hand, anyone who reviews any line of code I commit can trust on my name and reputation that it was written with as much thought and concern as any other line.

 So, this will not a guide to "vibe coding in Haskell" (though that might come in a later post), but it'll be more about specific things I've noticed about using LLMs collaboratively to assist in writing Haskell.

-Also a disclaimer: I do most of my coding with Opus 4.6-4.8 depending on the situation.
+Also a disclaimer: I do most of my coding with Opus 4.6 or 4.8 depending on the situation.
 Let that date this post as it may.

 The Ideal Case: Haskell and LLMs
 --------------------------------

-Now my personal opinion and wish: in an ideal world, Haskell _should_ be to agentic software engineering as what LEAN is in agentic research mathematics: a framework for LLMs to self-construct the scaffolding they need to guide themselves to their correct goal.
+Now, my personal opinion and wishful hope is that in an ideal world, Haskell _should_ be to agentic software engineering as what LEAN is in agentic research
+mathematics: a framework for LLMs to self-construct the scaffolding they need to guide themselves to their correct goal.

-I do _not_ believe that "correctness at generation-time" is a plausible goal, not today in 2026, and probably not ever.
+I do _not_ believe that "correctness at generation-time" is a plausible goal, not today in 2026, and maybe not ever.
 Motion towards correctness is asymptotic.
 You might get close enough sometimes, but the long tail of correctness is...long.
 Even the most full-vibed frontier-model projects have [large suites of tests][bun] that exist to guide the agent.
 My bet is that